top of page

 Blocks

-Blocks and legos are another great way to let your toddler get creative.
+Blocks and Legos are another great way to let your toddler get creative.
 Try pattern blocks for older toddlers and preschoolers.
 These can support visual perceptual skills.
-But really-Any blocks, legos, or other stacking items would work!
+But really, any blocks, Legos, or other stacking items would work!

 Magnetic blocks are fun too, though they can be challenging to manipulate.
 I have found this to be frustrating to young children, so those may be better suited for interactive play with an adult's support.